The Island of Dr. Moreau (1996 film): Plot

 Hyena-Swine and his trackers—now on his side and also free of implants—confront Moreau.
 Enraged, Hyena-Swine reveals his intent to overthrow him and destroy all humanity.
 The group eventually kills Moreau.
 Douglas then fires a gunshot, scaring the group off.
 Azazello steals Montgomery's handgun and joins Hyena-Swine's faction.
-Aissa informs Douglas that she is regressing: her pupils are cat-like, her canine teeth are becoming fangs, and her fingernails are becoming sharper.
+Douglas realizes that Aissa is regressing: her pupils are cat-like, her canine teeth are becoming fangs, and her fingernails are becoming sharper.
 Douglas can stop this with a serum from the lab.
 However, Montgomery has gone insane and destroyed it.
 Moreau was planning to use Douglas's DNA to stop Aissa's regression permanently, completing his experiments.

 Azazello leads the mutants to the armory.
 They eventually take over the island, keeping hostages.
 Montgomery has lost his mind and is promoting hedonism amongst the mutants.
 Drunk, he sits in Moreau's former throne and is killed by Azazello while watching a mutant orgy.
 Hyena-Swine's group continues to rampage around the island.
 Azazello hangs Aissa out of jealousy before being executed by Hyena-Swine, being viewed as a threat to his dominance.
 Douglas survives by telling Hyena-Swine to impose his leadership and be "God Number One" among the others of his faction, causing Hyena-Swine to kill his supporters.
 Eventually, M'Ling, another one of Moreau's sons, triggers an explosion that causes Hyena-Swine to lose his gun and allows Douglas to escape.
 Outnumbered and defenseless, Hyena-Swine retreats into the burning building and dies.

 Peaceful-minded mutants see off Douglas, who leaves on a raft.
 The hybrids now want to return to their natural state of being and are in favor of ending Moreau's work.